rust-lang/rfcs/text/0000-target-tier-policy.md

 criteria used to evaluate requirements such as "long-term viability of the target".
 We should also update these requirements if corner cases arise.

-Some of our existing ports may not meet all of these criteria today.
-We may wish to audit existing ports against these criteria, but this RFC does not constitute a commitment to do so in a timely fashion.
+Some of our existing targets may not meet all of these criteria today.
+We may wish to audit existing targets against these criteria, but this RFC does not constitute a commitment to do so in a timely fashion.

 This RFC should not serve as the canonical home of the most up-to-date version